On this page

 Control how users access your app

-In addition to the global session policy, there is an authentication policy for each application that determines the extra levels of authentication that you may want performed before a user can access an application.
-Add a rule, for example, to prompt groups that are assigned to your app to re-authenticate after 60 minutes.
+The authentication policy for each app determines what extra levels of authentication must be performed before a user can access an app.
+Add a rule, for example, to prompt groups that are assigned to your app to reauthenticate after 60 minutes.

 A password policy also helps you control how users access your app.
-It determines the requirements for a user's password length and complexity, as well as the frequency with which a user must change their password.
+It determines the requirements for a user's password length and complexity, and it defines how often a user must change their password.

-Control which application can access what information from your APIs
+Control which app can access what information from your APIs

 How policies work

-As a best practice, restrictive rules should be placed at the top of the priority list.
-Beyond that, you can create combinations of conditions for multiple scenarios.
-There is no limit to the number of rules that your policies can have.
+The combined policy conditions and a rules determine when the policy is applied.
+As a best practice, place restrictive rules at the top of the priority list.
+Otherwise, you can create combinations of conditions for different scenarios.
+There’s no limit to the number of rules your policies can have.

-Different policy types control settings for different operations.
-All policy types share a common framework, message structure and API, but have different policy settings and rule data.
-When a policy is retrieved, for example when the user attempts to sign in to Okta, then policy evaluation takes place:
+Different policy types control the settings for different operations.
+All policy types share a common framework, message structure, and API, but have different policy settings and rule data.
+When a policy is retrieved, such as when the user attempts to sign in to Okta, then policy evaluation takes place:

 • Each policy of the appropriate type is considered in the order that the policies appear in the policy list.